rmcanany/SolidEdgeHousekeeper/README.md

 _where used_ folders.

-If you don't specify any *where used* folders, Housekeeper simply finds files contained in the specified assembly and subassemblies.
-No is _where used_ is performed.
+If you don't specify any *where used* folders, Housekeeper simply finds files contained in the specified assembly and subassemblies, without performing
+_where used_ on them.

 If you _do_ specify one or more folders, there are two options on how the _where used_ is performed, **Top Down** or **Bottom Up** (see next).
 Make